mangesh925/mangesh925/README.md

 Full-Stack Software Developer
 -----------------------------

-I am a recent 2023 graduate with a BS in Mathematics and Economics, and a minor in Computer Science from Iowa State University.
+I am a recent 2023 graduate with a BS in Mathematics and Economics and a minor in Computer Science from Iowa State University.
 My technical expertise spans JavaScript, TypeScript, Java, React.js, and Node.js.

 Throughout my academic career, I have been actively engaged in multiple internships, allowing me to contribute to various projects and gain valuable experience.
 I am currently looking for a full-time position as a Software Developer.

 * 🌍  I'm based in United States
 * 🖥️  See my portfolio at [Portfolio](http://mangeshahirrao.vercel.app/)